davidakennedy/davidakennedy.com/_src/posts/2016-09-22-themers-in-a-photo-grand-meetup-2016.md

   - Automattic
 ---

-{% img "", "", "grandmeetup2016-21.jpg", "Many themers posting in a photo both, holding signs, silly props and wearing funny masks and faces.", "", 800, 538 %}
+{% img "", "", "grandmeetup2016-21.jpg", "Many themers posting in a photo both, holding signs, silly props and wearing funny masks and faces.", "", 800, 538, "" %}
-{% img "", "", "grandmeetup2016-22.jpg", "Many themers posting in a photo both, holding signs, silly props and wearing funny masks and faces.", "", 800, 538 %}
+{% img "", "", "grandmeetup2016-22.jpg", "Many themers posting in a photo both, holding signs, silly props and wearing funny masks and faces.", "", 800, 538, "lazy" %}
-{% img "", "", "grandmeetup2016-23.jpg", "Many themers posting in a photo both, holding signs, silly props and wearing funny masks and faces.", "", 800, 538 %}
+{% img "", "", "grandmeetup2016-23.jpg", "Many themers posting in a photo both, holding signs, silly props and wearing funny masks and faces.", "", 800, 538, "lazy" %}

 This past week, Automattic held its annual Grand Meetup, where the entire company gets together to talk about the past year, plan ahead for the next one and work on a few cool things…